Frank Peratrovich

 Frank Peratrovich (April 2, 1895 – January 4, 1984) was an American businessman and politician.

 Early life and education

 Born in Klawock, Alaska to parents of mixed Tlingit and Serbian descent, Peratrovich served in the United States Navy during World War II.
-He attended the Haskell Indian Nations University in Lawrence, Kansas and the Capitol Business College in Portland, Oregon.
+He attended the Haskell Indian Junior College in Lawrence, Kansas and the Capitol Business College in Portland, Oregon.

 Career

 Peratrovich worked as an accountant in Oregon for several years.
 He returned to Klawock, Alaska and opened the Klawock Cash Store.
 Peratrovich served as mayor of Klawock as a Democrat.

 In 1945–46, Peratrovich served in the Alaska Territorial House of Representatives.
 He then served in the Alaska Territorial Senate from 1947 to 1951 and from 1957 to 1959.
 Peratrovich served in the first Alaska Constitutional Convention of 1955.
 From 1959 to 1967, he served in the Alaska Senate.
 Peratrovich served in the Alaska House of Representatives from 1969 to 1973.

 He received an honorary doctorate degree of Public Service from the University of Alaska Anchorage in 1973.